-I’ve made it twice now and it truly is heaven in a bowl.
-The first time, I followed the recipe as it was, without chicken.
-A perfect vegetarian bowl.
-The second time I added some chicken thighs which boosted the protein and really made for a full dinner meal.
+I’ve made this many times over the years and it truly is heaven in a bowl.
+There are a couple variations you can choose from.
+A vegetarian option and simply skip the chicken included in the recipe below.
+But my favourite is to add the chicken thighs which boosts the protein and makes for a full dinner meal.
 If you’re following an ancestral or Paelo way of eating you could skip the red lentils and use less liquid.

 Here it is.
 I hope this becomes one of your favourite “go-to” winter meals, just like it has for me.